 You should also make sure that your child understands the importance of reflectors and lights on their bikes.
 Most states require you to have at least a front light when riding after dusk.
 Explain why this is important, and help your children install reflectors and lights on their own bikes.

-Tip 3: Keep Their Bikes in Good Shape
+Tip 3: Keep Your Kid’s Bike in Good Shape

 Just like you would for your own bike, regularly check your child’s bike to make sure that it is in good working condition.
 A few things to look out for: